Is Growing a Church from 50 to 100 Possible?

 - Figure Out Your Ideal Demographics

-A new church is one that is in existence for 5 years or less.
-For instance they might use one of the church growth strategies like planning big days like Easter, Christmas, Picnics and Mother’s Day to bring in new people.
+A new church is one that exists 5 years or fewer.
+For instance, they might use one of the church growth strategies like planning big days like Easter, Christmas, Picnics, and Mother’s Day to bring in new people.
 The attendance increases for that day and it goes back to around 50.
-Without adding new people to the church it will eventually die.
+Without adding new people to the church, it will eventually die.

-There is more than just using church growth strategies but using the right ones at the right time.
+There is more than just using church growth strategies, but using the right ones at the right time can make the difference.

 Here is some more information on 8 Reasons Why Small Churches Don’t Grow.